 Manufacturing Techniques Incorporated, Kilmarnock, Virginia, was awarded a $20 million contract to provide 111 Cerberus lite portable surveillance and reconnaissance sensor systems.
 The U.S. Army Contracting Command, Aberdeen Proving Ground, Maryland, is the contracting activity.

-AAI Corp., Hunt Valley, Maryland, was awarded a $24 million contract for 11 mobile maintenance facilities for the Shadow unmanned aircraft system for the U.S. Marine Corps and the Army.
-The Shadow provides flexible and responsive near real-time battle damage assessment, battle management support, and reconnaissance, surveillance and target acquisition to ground maneuver commanders.
-U.S. Army Aviation and Missile Command, CCAM-AR-A, Redstone Arsenal, Alabama, is the contracting activity.
+AAI Corporation, Hunt Valley, Maryland, was recently awarded a $12 million contract for the procurement of 43 launchers for the Shadow unmanned aircraft system.
+The U.S. Army Contracting Command, Redstone Arsenal, Alabama, is the contracting activity.